 [CUP 92-06 Condition No. 8C]

-4. Prior to the time when the number of construction and operating employees reporting to the site at the same shift time exceeds 150, the Licensee shall add a signal phase for westbound left-turns which operates as protected/permissive at the intersection of CR 555 and SR 60.
+4. Prior to the time when the number of construction and operating employees reporting to the Site at the same shift time exceeds 150, the Licensee shall add a signal phase for westbound left-turns which operates as protected/permissive at the intersection of CR 555 and SR 60.
 Modifications to the transportation system must conform to the requirements of the FDOT.

 [CUP 92-06 Condition No. 8D]

-5. Prior to the time when the number of construction and operating employees reporting to the site at the same shift exceeds 700, the Licensee shall add a second westbound left-turn lane by restriping the existing pavement at the intersection of US 98 and SR 60A.
+5. Prior to the time when the number of construction and operating employees reporting to the Site at the same shift exceeds 700, the Licensee shall add a second westbound left-turn lane by restriping the existing pavement at the intersection of US 98 and SR 60A.
 Modifications to the transportation system must conform to the requirements of the FDOT.

 [CUP 92-06 Condition No. 8E]

-6. When the number of construction and operating employees reporting to the site at the same shift exceeds 350, the Licensee shall begin a traffic monitoring program at the intersection of SR 37 and CR 640 for determining the need to install a traffic signal or to make geometric improvements.
+6. When the number of construction and operating employees reporting to the Site at the same shift exceeds 350, the Licensee shall begin a traffic monitoring program at the intersection of SR 37 and CR 640 for determining the need to install a traffic signal or to make geometric improvements.
 Intersection monitoring shall consist of conducting turning movement counts and a signal warrant analysis.
 The monitoring shall be conducted once per year in January, February, or March, until the number of employees has peaked, a signal is installed, or other necessary intersection improvements are made.

 [CUP 92-06 Condition No. 8F]

-7. When the number of construction and operating employees reporting to the site at the same shift time exceeds 350, the Licensee shall begin a traffic monitoring program at the intersection of CR 555 and CR 40 for determining the need to install a traffic signal or to make geometric improvements.
+7. When the number of construction and operating employees reporting to the Site at the same shift time exceeds 350, the Licensee shall begin a traffic monitoring program at the intersection of CR 555 and CR 40 for determining the need to install a traffic signal or to make geometric improvements.
 Intersection monitoring shall consist of conducting turning movement counts and a signal warrant analysis.
 The monitoring shall be conducted once per year in January, February, or March, until the number of employees has peaked, a signal is installed, or other necessary intersection improvements are made.

 [CUP 92-06 Condition No. 8G]

-8. Following site certification and prior to the completion of building construction code compliance review, the Licensee shall submit an acceptable Transportation Demand Management Plan to the Polk County Planning Director outlining specific measures to be taken to minimize the impacts of both construction and operations traffic on the surrounding transportation network.
+8. Following Site Certification and prior to the completion of building construction code compliance review, the Licensee shall submit an acceptable Transportation Demand Management Plan to the Polk County Planning Director outlining specific measures to be taken to minimize the impacts of both construction and operations traffic on the surrounding transportation network.

 [CUP 92-06 Condition No. 8H]

-9. The site shall be limited to the two access points on CR 555 shown on Figures 3.2.1-1 and 3.2.1-2 in the SCA.
+9. The Site shall be limited to the two access points on CR 555 shown on Figures 3.2.1-1 and 3.2.1-2 in the SCA.
 The entrances shall be built for use during the construction phase of this project.
-All construction traffic shall park inside the site, well away from the road right-of-way.
+All construction traffic shall park inside the Site, well away from the road right-of-way.

 [CUP 92-06 Condition No. 8I]